openstack-archive/solar/docs/source/examples.rst

 should only use the `api.pp` manifest.
 Note that the puppet handler is normally executed in its own isolated puppet catalog with its specific hiera data only.
-This assumes every puppet manifest called by every action to be executed as a separate puppet run and shares nothing.
+This assumes every puppet manifest called by every action to be executed as a separate puppet run and shares nothing with other tasks.

 Step 3: Define resource inputs
 ++++++++++++++++++++++++++++++

-Once the granularity scope of the resource was clearly defined, one should define the resource's :ref:`res-input-term` data.
-The puppet class `nova::api` contains a lots of parameters.
+Once the granularity level of the resource is clearly defined, one should define the resource's :ref:`res-input-term` data.
+The puppet class `nova::api` contains lots of parameters.
 It looks reasonable to use them as the resource inputs as is.

 .. note ::
-  There is a `helper script <https://github.com/bogdando/convert_puppet_parameters>`_ to convert a puppet class parameters into the format expeted by the `meta.yaml` inputs file.
+  There is a `helper script <https://github.com/bogdando/convert_puppet_parameters>`_ to convert a puppet class parameters into the format expected by the `meta.yaml` inputs file.

-Step 4: Implement the basic action run
+Step 4: Implement basic action run
 ++++++++++++++++++++++++++++++++++++++

 Each resource should have all of the mandatory actions defined.
 In this example we define only the :ref:`ref-action-term` `run`.
-For the example Nova API resource, the action run should:
+With the example of Nova API resource, the action run should:

 - fetch the resource inputs from the hiera [#]_ ::